 5) Can you provide Buyer Personas?

 Buyer Personas are probably THE KEY element to ANY digital marketing campaign or development project (I mention them in all my blog posts for a reason).
 If they don’t offer this as a service then that means they don’t understand that last sentence, so don’t even bother dealing with them.

 You don’t have to buy the service if your organization has already established your Personas, but an agency that does not prioritize this is not worth hiring.

 If they do not hold Google AdWords and Analytic certifications then that is a red flag.
 If they are a high-level Google Partner then that means they are trusted by, and will receive support from, the biggest force in the digital world.

 7) How long have you been in business?
 How long have you been in digital?

 If they are new to the agency world, do you really want to be their experiment?
 A business that has been around awhile is more likely to have established effective processes.
 That said, they also need to be up to date on current best practices in the digital marketing world (which you’ll be able to figure out by watching out for the red flags above and asking these seven questions).

 With this information in hand, you’re armed and ready to hire the right agency to help your business solve its unique challenges.
 Good luck!

-Of course, if after hearing all this fantastic information you’d also like to talk to us (I think we’re a pretty great agency ourselves), then simply email me with the form below.
+Of course, if after hearing all this fantastic information you’d also like to talk to us (I think we’re a pretty great agency), then simply email me with the form below.
 I am happy to help in any way that I can.